Bogue Chitto, Mississippi

 Bogue Chitto is a census-designated place (CDP) situated in Kemper and Neshoba counties, Mississippi.
 The population was 864 at the 2020 census.
 It is part of the Mississippi Band of Choctaw Indians Reservation and the population is 93% Choctaw.

 History

-Three civil rights workers: James Chaney, Andrew Goodman and Michael Schwerner were killed by the KKK about 10 miles north of Bogue Chitto on the night of June 21, 1964.
-Their bodies were discovered buried in an earthen dam on the Old Jolly Farm in Neshoba County, Mississippi in August, 1964.
-The crime was later described in the 1988 film Mississippi Burning.
+During Freedom Summer of 1964 and a voter registration drive, three civil rights workers: James Chaney, Andrew Goodman and Michael Schwerner, were killed by Ku Klux Klan members about 10 miles north of Bogue Chitto on the night of June 21, 1964.
+Their bodies were discovered by the FBI and other law enforcement, buried in an earthen dam on the Old Jolly Farm in Neshoba County, Mississippi in August 1964.
+The murders galvanized national attention and contributed to passage of the Voting Rights Act of 1965.

+The events were the subject of the 1988 drama film Mississippi Burning.

+Etymology

+The name Bogue Chitto, meaning "Big Creek," comes from the Choctaw words "bok" (creek) and "chito" (big).

 Geography

 Much of the Mississippi Choctaw Indian Reservation is in Neshoba County with a portion extending into western Kemper County.
 Bogue Chitto is one of 8 communities in the nation.

 According to the United States Census Bureau, the CDP has a total area of 6.3 square miles (16.4 km^{2}), of which 6.3 square miles (16.3 km^{2}) are land and 0.04 square mile (0.1 km^{2}) (0.63%) is water.